 Many companies, especially small businesses, continue to use older systems long after the vendor no longer supports them.
 After all, an in-house IT team can manage any software issues that crop up, and many unlicensed third-party sellers can supply spare parts for outdated hardware.

 However, using unsupported systems creates many security problems that can eventually be disastrous for the company.
 Unlicensed suppliers can be unreliable or give you faulty parts, increasing system downtimes.
-Additionally, people can take advantage of the security gaps in your unsupported systems to steal proprietary information.
+Additionally, people can exploit the security gaps in your unsupported systems to steal proprietary information.

 You should always conduct system upgrades whenever the official vendor recommends them.
 Companies that provide IT support services often send alerts in advance whenever they’re about to stop supporting certain systems.
 Use these alerts to create a deadline for updating your company’s systems so you can take full advantage of the latest operating software and security patches.